 American Tower (AMT)

 Also, AMT stock is inflation and recession resistant in that, while household budgets will target discretionary expenses, they can’t impact telecommunications-related costs since connected technologies are vital to the professional sector.
-So, you can relatively sleep easy with AMT stock in your portfolio.
+So, you can sleep relatively easily with AMT stock in your portfolio.

 Best Large-Cap Stocks: Honeywell (HON)